Bachelor of Marine Science

 Bachelor Degree (AQF Level 7)

-Recommended Study: At least one of Biology, Earth Science, Geography, Maths C or Physics
+Recommended Study: At least one of Biology, Earth and Environmental Science, Geography, Marine Science, Specialist Maths or Physics (Units 3/4,C); or equivalent

 Minimum English language proficiency requirements